Year 6 reading list for children aged 10-11

 The Lion the Witch and the Wardrobe by C.S.
 Lewis

 When four children are evacuated to a country house, Lucy looks into the wardrobe and discovers a doorway to the world of Narnia with Aslan, Mr Tumnus the Faun and the White Witch.
-This classic fantasy puts characters pupils will empathise with into perilous situations that only heroic actions can overcome.
+This classic fantasy puts characters students will empathise with into perilous situations that only heroic actions can overcome.
 The sparkling storyline has a timeless and endearing quality that may well help to engender a lifelong love of reading in your child.

 Fantasy